ftrier/learning-notes/learning-notes/kubernetes.md

 ## Key Concepts

 * **Pod** = Container + Layer to abstract the underlying container technology.
 Each pod has its own ip address
-* **Service** is a static IP address to a pod and acts as load balancer for replicated pods
+* **Service** provides a static IP address to a pod and acts as load balancer for replicated pods
 * All pod have a service.
 Lifetime of pod and service is not related
 * **Ingress** is an "external service" which routes requests to services
-* **ConfigMap** is an external configuration of the application, e.g. DB_URL
+* **ConfigMap** stores external configuration of the application, e.g. DB_URL
 * **Secret** like ConfigMap, base64 encoded
 * **Volume** attaches a physical storage to a pod
-* **Deployment** is a blueprint for a pod.
+* **Deployment** contains a blueprint (template section) for a pod.
 You can specify the number of replicas of a pod.
-Consider the template section as the blueprint for the pods
-* Deployment, Spec for the deployment
-  * Replicaset
+* Deployment Spec &rarr; Replicaset &rarr; Pod Spec
-    * Pod, Spec for the pod
-* **StatefulSet** is a the deployment equivalent for stateful apps (databases).
-Ensures that database reads/writes are synchronized to avoid data inconsistencies
+* **StatefulSet** is the deployment equivalent for stateful applications (e.g., databases).
+It ensures that database reads and writes are synchronized to avoid data inconsistencies
 * **Worker** node consists of 3 processes
   * Container runtime
   * Kubelet handles the pods